2022 Bunnings NPC: Format

 In 2022, a new competition format was introduced.
 In this new format, the 14 provincial unions participating in the Bunnings NPC are no longer competing in two separate divisions – a Premiership and a Championship division – that play for their own title.
 Instead, the 14 teams are playing for one NPC title and are seeded in two equal conferences: an "Odds Conference" and an "Evens Conference".
-The seeding is determined by the ranking on the competition table of the previous season, with the 1st, 3rd, 5th, 7th, 9th,11th and 13th ranked teams forming the Odds Conference and the provinces finishing 2nd, 4th, 6th, 8th, 10th, 12th and 14th forming the Evens Conference.
+The seeding is determined by the ranking on the competition table of the previous season, with the 1st, 3rd, 5th, 7th, 9th, 11th and 13th ranked teams forming the Odds Conference and the provinces finishing 2nd, 4th, 6th, 8th, 10th, 12th and 14th forming the Evens Conference.

-All provincial teams play ten games during the regular season (round robin): six games against the teams in their own conference and four crossover games against teams from the other conference.
-Five games are played at the provincial union's home ground and five games are away games.
-In 2022, the ten round robin games are played over a period of nine weeks (starting on Friday 5 August 2022) and include one mid-week game to be played on a Wednesday night.
+All provincial teams played ten games during the regular season (round robin): six games against the teams in their own conference and four crossover games against teams from the other conference.
+Each team played five games at home and five games away.
+In 2022, the 10 round robin games are played over a period of nine weeks (starting on Friday 5 August 2022) and include one mid-week game to be played on a Wednesday night.

-The regular season is followed by quarter-finals to be played by the four highest ranked teams in each conference.
+The regular season was followed by quarter-finals to be played by the four highest-ranked teams in each conference.
 The finals rankings are determined by the number of competition points earned during the regular season.
 Competition points can be gained in the following way: four points are awarded to the winning team, two points to each team for a draw, and no points for a loss.
 Teams can also receive a bonus point if they score four or more tries in a match, or lose by seven points or less.

 If two or more provincial teams finish with an equal number of competition points, the following tiebreaker rules apply.
 If two unions are tied, the union which has defeated the other in a head-to-head is placed higher.
 In case of a draw between them, the side with the biggest points difference is ranked higher.
 If three or more unions are tied and they have all played each other, the team with most competition points in that year against the other tied unions is ranked higher; if they have not all played each other, the team with the biggest points difference in the round robin is ranked higher.
 In all cases, if these unions are still tied, the ranking is decided by the highest number of tries scored, the most points scored, or a coin toss.

 Quarter-finals are played within each conference, with the highest ranked team in each conference playing the fourth ranked team in the same conference, and the second ranked team in each conference playing the third ranked team in the same conference: